benbalter/benbalter.github.com/_posts/2012-10-01-welcome-to-the-post-cms-world.md

 [^1]: Requesting a page that doesn't exist will require WordPress to run multiple database queries to attempt to find the page, a request that would most likely not be cached in the event that the 404 was sent in error.

-[^2]: GitHub's build queue has been backing up every once in a while as of late, but if a change isn't instantanous, I'm okay with that.
+[^2]: GitHub's build queue has been backing up every once in a while as of late, but if a change isn't instantaneous, I'm okay with that.

 [^3]: That's free as in speech **and** free as in beer.